ecg-marktplaats/marktplaats-api-guidelines/docs/base-url.md

 ### Base URL includes a major version in path

 The version in the URL is the escape route to introduce breaking changes to the API.
 This should not be taken lightly and therefore a single digit should be enough for a long time.
-There is no need to prepend a `v` therefore (for consistency) this is not allowed.
+For clarity, the version MUST be preceded by a `v`.

 ### The base URL is a HAL resource